 You can find and hire an independent contractor, but be sure to ask all the right questions, check references and read reviews on rating sites like Yelp and Angie’s List.
 Most homeowners go with a simpler option and choose installers who are professionally certified to install a specific brand of window.

-Choosing a certified installer reduces or eliminates your need to vet the contractor since the window manufacturer has already done it.
+To find the best window replacement company, choosing a manufacturer or a manufacturer-certified installer reduces or eliminates your need to vet the contractor since the window manufacturer has already done it.
 Your new windows are expertly installed to offer peak performance for years to come.
 The work may even be backed by a warranty like The Pella Guarantee.

 5. Do I need windows with Low-E glass?